paulapereda/tayloR/README.md

-# tayloR
-tayloR: text analysis of Taylor Swift's discography in R
+# tayloR: text analysis of Taylor Swift's discography in R